TLDR: pkgman install nodejs

 TL;DR: Compiling Swift programs works, added C library interoperability and adding support for running the test-suite.

-Hello Everyone, This report covers my activities done since the first evaluation of GSoC.
+This report covers my activities done since the first evaluation of GSoC.
 I spent the first week looking into the most critical aspects of the compiler and focused my attention on the TaskQueue class.
 Whenever a task is executed, the TaskQueue tries to read its data via a pipe and it was found that it read 0 bytes from it, despite poll() reporting that there is still data available for reading.
+Therefore, the compiler fails to output a executable and becomes stuck in a infinite loop; at least with the Unix implementation.

 Hello everyone!

-Community Bonding period Last week I introduced myself and my GSoC project on porting Swift to Haiku, which can be found here in case if you missed it.
-The bonding period so far involved a mix of initial communication with my mentors **jua_** and **korli** (Thanks for merging my HaikuPorter recipes!) alongside receiving assistance from other haiku-devs, notably PulkoMandy and waddlesplash.
+Last week I introduced myself and my GSoC project on porting Swift to Haiku, which can be found here in case if you missed it.
+The bonding period so far involved a mix of initial communication with my mentors jua_ and korli (Thanks for merging my HaikuPorter recipes!) alongside receiving assistance from other haiku-devs, notably PulkoMandy and waddlesplash.
 In addition, I mostly spent the week researching the swift front-end driver internals [1] by reading its documentation, patching more script files used for building swift and meeting several other GSoC students on IRC/mailing lists; and I wish them good luck with their projects.
+Shortly afterwards, I’ve made contact with the swift-dev mailing list about this project and asked about adding 32 bit support and both ideas are acceptable with the swift community [2].
+But until the x86_64 port has a functioning toolchain, x86 support will be considered later.